October 28, 2020

 "We've never had an opportunity like this to force our will on the people." - Rediate Yohannes (March 28)

 Intactivists celebrated the March 24 death of Avraham Romi Cohn, a prominent rabbi, mohel, and Holocaust survivor.
 At the age of 16, Cohn joined the underground resistance and helped save 56 Jewish families from the Nazis.
 Cohn had performed thousands of circumcisions, for which he had refused payment.
-James Loewen, a member of the Blood Stained Men board of directors, called Cohn a "serial child molester", while others wished that he suffered.
+Upon reading the article announcing Cohn's death, Blood Stained Men director James Loewen called him a "serial child molester", while others wished that he suffered.

 A few days later longtime intactivist Robbie Tvetkov announced that the Corona had taken the life of his 73 year-old father in New York City.
 Apparently a deadly virus doesn't distinguish between people based on a pro-circumcision or anti-circumcision agenda.